-Within North America and many other regions colonized by Europeans, the indigenous territorial borders that once divided the land have largely disappeared.
+Within North America and many other regions colonized by Europeans, the Indigenous territorial borders that once divided the land have largely disappeared.
 Though non-Native people might learn about the particular groups that once lived in their immediate area in school, most of us aren’t aware of the exact geography of which areas were traditionally occupied by which groups across the U.S. and the world.
-A mapping project called Native Land is aiming to change that, as Atlas Obscura reports.
+A mapping project called Native Land aims to change that.

-The map allows you to see the huge diversity of indigenous people whose history has often been erased and forgotten, and the overlaps between tribes and languages in different areas.
-While the map doesn’t yet tackle the entire world, it has a wealth of information on Canada, the U.S., Mexico, New Zealand, and Australia, and some places in South America and Greenland.
+The map allows you to see the huge diversity of Indigenous people whose history colonists have often erased, and the overlaps between tribes and languages in different areas.
+While the map doesn’t yet tackle the entire world, it has a wealth of information on the Americas, New Zealand, and Australia, and some places in Europe and Africa.

 Temprano doesn’t claim Native Land is a definitive guide—or even a complete one—and welcomes any community feedback on the content presented.
-He told Atlas Obscura that he has gotten thousands of emails over the past few years suggesting changes, and has worked to incorporate that information into the map.
+In 2018, he told Atlas Obscura that he has gotten thousands of emails over the years suggesting changes, and has worked to incorporate that information into the map.